Currency:

 What is a nofollow tag?

-When you add a nofollow tag to a web page, you Prevent search engines from indexing links on this page.
+When you add a nofollow tag to a web page, you prevent search engines from indexing links on that page.
 This also means that page authority (page authority) will not be passed to any link that is on that page.

 You can use the noindex tag alone or in combination with nofollow.
 This rule also applies to the nofollow directive.